dkua/koding_fizzbuzz/README.md

 koding_fizzbuzz
 ===============

-Fizzbuzz example for Koding Intern application
+Fizzbuzz example for the Koding Intern application

 You can run the file directly using